Archive A Parental Guide on How to Stop the Internet for One App

 How Can Safes Help?

-Safes is a multiplatform parental control app.
-That means you can use it to monitor and control apps on all of your child’s smart devices, be it an Android phones or tablets, iPhones or iPads, or Windows or Mac computers.
-Using Safes’s web panel or application which you can get on your phone, you’d be able to see what apps your child has on their devices.
+Using Safes’s web panel or application, which you can get on your phone, you’d be able to see what apps your child has on their devices.
 You can then block those apps you find inappropriate for your child.
 Moreover, Safes sends you notifications whenever your child installs a new app.
 That means you can check to see if that app is appropriate for your kid or not before it can put them at risk.

 These are only a few of Safes’s features.
 To learn more, check out our features and pricing pages.
-Also, feel free to download Safes and benefit from a 14-day free trial with premium features.
+Also, feel free to download Safes and benefit from a free trial with premium features.

-Sina G.
+Sina

 At auctor lacus fusce enim id tempor etiam amet.
 Et consequat amet eu nulla nunc est massa dui consequat.
 Facilisi adipiscing nec condimentum sit laoreet non turpis aenean in.
 Aliquam cursus elementum mollis sed accumsan nisl ullamcorper in.